Ambrose Mutinhiri

-Ambrose Mutinhiri (born 22 February 1944) is a Zimbabwean politician, formally served as the Minister of Youth Development and Employment Creation.
-A retired army commander and brigadier, he was appointed as Minister of Youth Development, Gender and Employment Creation on February 9, 2004.
+Ambrose Mutinhiri (born 22 February 1944) is a Zimbabwean politician who served as the Minister of Youth Development and Employment Creation.
+A retired army commander and brigadier, he was appointed Minister of Youth Development, Gender and Employment Creation on 9 February 2004.
 He was trained in Russia during the Rhodesian Bush War.
-He is known for training the best calibre of soldiers during this period, even the late General Solomon Mujuru testified that he was trained by Mutinhiri.
+He is known for training soldiers during this period.
+General Solomon Mujuru testified that he was trained by Mutinhiri.

-Mutinhiri was nominated as ZANU-PF's candidate for the House of Assembly seat from Marondera, a constituency in Mashonaland East, in the March 2008 parliamentary election.
+Mutinhiri was nominated as ZANU-PF's candidate for the House of Assembly seat for Marondera, a constituency in Mashonaland East, in the March 2008 parliamentary election.
 According to official results, he won the seat with 4,284 votes against 2,132 votes for a candidate of the Movement for Democratic Change.

 He was placed on the United States sanctions list in 2005.

 Resignation

-Ambrose Mutinhiri resigned as the MP for ZANU-PF after the resignation of Robert Mugabe.
-Mutinhire together with Sandi Moyo and Jealousy Mawarire, with the help of Grace Mugabe and Patrick Zhuwao formed the National Patriotic Front (NPF) and contested for 2018 Harmonised Elections.
+Mutinhiri resigned as the MP for ZANU-PF after the resignation of Robert Mugabe.
+Mutinhiri, together with Sandi Moyo and Jealousy Mawarire, with the help of Grace Mugabe and Patrick Zhuwao formed the National Patriotic Front (NPF) and contested the 2018 harmonised elections.

-Prior to elections, the NPF split with one faction linked to Robert Mugabe and the other to Grace Mugabe.
-Ambrose Mutinhire got less than 0.01% of the votes in the election was won by Emmerson Mnangagwa of ZANU-PF.
+Prior to the elections, the NPF split, with one faction linked to Robert Mugabe and the other to Grace Mugabe.
+Mutinhiri received less than 0.01% of the votes in the election, which was won by Emmerson Mnangagwa of ZANU-PF.